jboone/nabu-network-adapter/README.md

 A lot can be learned from looking up the circuit components, especially the integrated circuits, and noticing how they're laid out on the circuit board.

+##@ Power Supply

+This is a run of the mill linear power supply.
+There are two THOMSON-CSF regulators, an SFC2805RC for the +5V rail, and an SFC2818RC for the +18V rail.
+Both regulators are in TO-3 packages mounted to the rear of the Network Adapter chassis, with external heat sinks.

 ### RF Can

 We know this RF can contains some sort of cable TV receiver.
 It likely implements a multiple-conversion receiver, which uses one or more stages of filtering, frequency shifting, and amplification to isolate and boost the desired signal for the demodulation stage.

+It has an F connector that goes to the back of the Network Adapter, and is where the cable TV network is attached.
+There are three wires running directly to the power supply, and a 9-pin connector that goes to the logic board.

 Looking inside, we find six compartments: